Gustave (crocodile): Description

+Gustave's exact length and weight are unknown.
+In 2002, National Geographic estimated he could be "easily more than 20 ft" long, and weigh more than 2000 lbs.
+He is estimated to be over 60 years old and "still growing".

-One of Gustave's notable characteristics is the three bullet scars on his body.
+Gustave carries three bullet wound scars on his body.
 His right shoulder blade was also found to be deeply wounded.
 Circumstances surrounding the four scars are unknown.
-Scientists and herpetologists who have studied Gustave claim that his uncommon size and weight impede his ability to hunt the species' usual agile prey such as fish, antelope and zebra, forcing him to attack larger animals such as hippopotamus, large buffalo and, to some extent, humans.
+Scientists who have studied Gustave claim that his uncommon size and weight impede his ability to hunt the usual agile prey of Nile crocodiles such as fish, antelope and zebra, forcing him to attack larger animals such as hippopotamus, buffalo and humans.
 Despite frequently being referred to as a man-eater, a popular local warning says he often leaves his victims' corpses uneaten.
-The documentary film also stated that since crocodiles can go several months without eating, Gustave can afford to select his prey carefully.

 Capture attempt

-In Capturing the Killer Croc, Patrice Faye and other scientists attempted to capture Gustave.
-According to the film, Faye performed two years of investigations before the attempt.
-Faye and his team were given two months for their capture attempt; thereafter a change of government would risk plunging the country into civil war.

-A trap cage weighing a tonne and measuring nearly 9 meters (30 feet) in length was developed.
-The team then located Gustave and installed and baited the trap, placing a hidden infrared camera inside as well.
+In Capturing the Killer Croc, Patrice Faye and other scientists attempted to capture Gustave over a period of two years.
+A trap cage weighing 2000 lbs and measuring nearly 30 ft in length was developed.
+The team then located Gustave, installed and baited the trap, also placing a hidden infrared camera inside.
 Several kinds of bait were used, yet none of them attracted Gustave or any other creature.
 The scientists then strategically installed three giant snares on certain banks to increase their chances of capture; although smaller crocodiles were caught by the traps, Gustave was not.

-In the last week before being forced to leave the country, the team placed a live goat in the cage.
-Nothing happened until one night, the camera failed during stormy weather.
-The next morning, the cage was found partially submerged, and the goat had disappeared.
+In the last week before being forced to leave the country due to an ongoing civil conflict, the team placed a live goat in the cage.
+As the result of a thunderstorm, the camera failed to operate and the following morning the cage was found partially submerged and the goat was gone.
 The team speculated that the rising waters helped the goat to escape or that the cage had failed, but without the camera recording, no conclusion could be drawn.

 Sightings and possible death

-In 2009, Gustave appeared in the Ruzizi River near Lake Tanganyika.
+In 2009, Gustave appeared in the Ruzizi river near Lake Tanganyika.

 In a 2019 article about travel in Burundi, a writer for Travel Africa Magazine reported learning that Gustave had been killed.
-It is not said how he was killed or by whom and no photographic evidence has ever surfaced, leaving these claims dubious until more concrete evidence is brought forward.
+It is not said how, where and by whom he was killed and no photographic evidence has ever surfaced, leaving these claims dubious until concrete evidence is brought forward.

-In fiction

-Gustave was the basis of the film Primeval (originally titled Gustave).